ULHPC/ulhpc-docs/docs/environment/conda.md

 [![](https://mamba.readthedocs.io/en/latest/_static/logo.png){: style="width:200px; margin-right:10px; float: left;"}](https://mamba.readthedocs.io/en/latest/index.html)

-The [Micromaba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) package manager is a minimal but complete implementation of the Conda interface in C++, that is shipped as a standalone executable.
+The [Micromaba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) package manager is a minimal yet fairly complete implementation of the Conda interface in C++, that is shipped as a standalone executable.
 The package manager operates strictly on the user-space and thus it requires no special permissions are required to install packages.
 It maintains all its files in a couple of places, so uninstalling the package manager itself is also easy.
 Finally, the package manager is also lightweight and fast.

 !!! important ""
     **UL HPC provides support only for the Micromamba package manager.**